Rethinking Symbolic Regression Datasets and Benchmarks for Scientific Discovery: Experiments

 \subsection{Runtime Constraints}

-The implementations of the baseline methods in Section~\ref{subsec:baselines} except Symbolic Transformer~\footnote{We used an NVIDIA GeForce RTX 3070 Ti for pretraining Symbolic Transformer. } do not use any GPUs.
-We run 600 high performance computing (HPC) jobs in total, using ``C.small'' and ``C.large'' computing nodes, which have 5 - 20 assigned physical CPU cores, 30 - 120 GB RAM, and 720 GB local storage available in AI Bridging Cloud Infrastructure (ABCI).\footnote{\url{https://abci.ai/en/how_to_use/tariffs.html}} Due to the properties of our HPC resource, we have some runtime constraints:

-\begin{enumerate}[leftmargin=2em] \item Since each HPC job is designed to run for up to 24 hours due to the limited resource, we run a job with a pair of a target tabular dataset and a symbolic regression method. \item Given a pair of a dataset and a method, each of our HPC jobs runs up to 100 separate training sessions with different hyperparameter values. \end{enumerate}
+The implementations of the baseline methods in Section~\ref{subsec:baselines} except E2E\footnote{For E2E, we used an NVIDIA RTX 3090Ti.} do not use any GPUs.
+We run 1,680 high performance computing (HPC) jobs in total, using compute nodes in an HPC cluster, which have 5 - 20 assigned physical CPU cores, 30 - 120 GB RAM, and 720 GB local storage.
+Due to the properties of our resource, we have runtime constraints: \begin{enumerate}[leftmargin=2em] \item Since each HPC job is designed to run for up to 24 hours due to the limited resource, we run a job with a pair of a target tabular dataset and a symbolic regression method. \item Given a pair of a dataset and a method, each of our HPC jobs runs up to 100 separate training sessions with different hyperparameter values (see Appendix~\ref{app_sec:baseline_hyperparams}). \end{enumerate}